 One of the best things about New Orleans is that you can enjoy the food, culture, music, and sites at an affordable price.
-As a primary focus of Astrid Solo Travel Advisor, we work to bring you affordable luxury tips and tricks for trips near and far.
-Whether you are looking for somewhere to stay, someone to eat, in need of an injury attorney, or somewhere to view art, we have you covered.
+As a primary focus of Astrid Solo Travel Advisor, we work to bring you affordable luxury tips and tricks for solo trips near and far.
+Whether you are looking for somewhere to stay, somewhere to eat, or somewhere to view art, we have you covered.

 Bacchanal is a quintessential wine bar in New Orleans.
 Not only do they offer live music every single day of the week, but they have an enormous outdoor space that is perfect for sipping your favorite varietal with music in the background.
-When you first walk in, you are given the option to buy a bottle of wine or other beverages to take outside--perfect for any type of budget-- or purchase drinks from the bar..
-Bacchanal also offers a delicious menu for the hungry, with items including small places to entrees across a range of prices.
+When you first walk in, you are given the option to buy a bottle of wine or other beverages to take outside--perfect for any type of budget-- or purchase drinks from the bar.
+Bacchanal also offers a delicious and very reasonably-priced menu, with items including cheese boards, light small-plates and hearty entrées.

 The Sculpture Garden at New Orleans Museum of Art

 The Sydney and Walda Besthoff Sculpture Garden sprawls across five acres in City Park, a mainly open green space that is larger than Central Park in New York.
 Beyond the beautiful sculptures, artwork and bodies of water throughout the garden, the best part about the space is that it's completely free of charge (although the museum itself charges an entry fee).
-Feel free to stroll around beginning at 10:00am every day of the week until 5:00pm on weekdays and 6:00pm on weekends.
-Through the museum, you can sign up for a free audio tour of the Sculpture Garden, which is a serene place for travelers and solo travelers alike.
+Feel free to stroll solo around beginning at 10:00am every day of the week until 5:00pm on weekdays and 6:00pm on weekends.
+Through the museum, you can sign up for a free audio tour of the Sculpture Garden, which is a serene place for all solo travelers!